RebootJeff/rebootjeff.github.io/source/_posts/2014-05-28-dev-job-search-tips-from-the-coding-interview-guru.markdown

 <blockquote class="twitter-tweet" lang="en"><p>Author of Cracking the Coding Interview, <a href="https://twitter.com/gayle">@gayle</a> , talking to <a href="https://twitter.com/HackReactor">@hackreactor</a> <a href="http://t.co/aVbcohgqSG">pic.twitter.com/aVbcohgqSG</a></p>&mdash; Jeff Lee (@RebootJeff) <a href="https://twitter.com/RebootJeff/statuses/423949825587945472">January 16, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-In a [previous post](/blog/2014/05/11/hackr-diary-weeks-11-12-and-beyond/#overtime-support), I mentioned that attended a talk given by [Gayle Laakmann](http://www.technologywoman.com) when she visited Hack Reactor.
+In a [previous post](/blog/2014/05/11/hackr-diary-weeks-11-12-and-beyond/#overtime-support), I mentioned that attended a talk given by [Gayle Laakmann McDowell](http://www.technologywoman.com) when she visited Hack Reactor.
 She's the author of the famous *Cracking the Coding Interview*, which is a book that helps developers perform better when interviewed for a new job.
 Her text mostly focuses on algorithm challenges, but there's also a lot of content that has more to do with coaching up interview candidates.

-I really liked Laakmann's presentation at Hack Reactor.
+I really liked McDowell's presentation at Hack Reactor.
 There were plenty of intriguing anecdotes, and of course, there was plenty of good advice.
 Plus, she included a lot of insight into the hiring process.
 Many of her stories and comments provided the Hack Reactor community with a "behind the scenes" sort of perspective.

-Keep in mind that she worked for companies like Microsoft and Google, so **her advice comes from the perspective of giant companies**.
+Keep in mind that she worked for companies like Apple, Microsoft, and Google, so **her advice comes from the perspective of giant companies**.
 I doubt her tips apply equally to smaller employers.
-For example, Laakmann heavily emphasized the importance to study certain algorithms (e.g., various sorting and searching algos) and data structures (e.g., trees, hashes, etc).
+For example, McDowell heavily emphasized the importance to study certain algorithms (e.g., various sorting and searching algos) and data structures (e.g., trees, hashes, etc).
 In my experience mostly interviewing with smaller companies (fewer than 500 employees; as few as 5 employees), studying textbook algorithms and data structures wouldn't have helped me as much as studying more web-specific skills.

-That said, I still want to share some of the more interesting takeaways from Laakmann's talk.
+That said, I still want to share some of the more interesting takeaways from McDowell's talk.

 # Interviewers' Process / Employers' Perspective